Share this:

 Activism

 The historic ruling affirmed that Herndon’s First Amendment rights violation had occurred.
-For the first time, the Supreme Court ruled against a state law specifically designed to suppress black activism.
+For the first time, the Supreme Court ruled against a state law specifically designed to suppress Black activism.

 Related Article: Charles Young – The Buffalo Soldier Who Paved the Way for Equality